Black Education in Orange County

 More about this marker.
 Located in the Solomon Johnson Park.

 Credits.
 This page was last revised on April 14, 2018.
-This page originally submitted on April 14, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 46 times since then.
+It was originally submitted on April 14, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 143 times since then and 64 times this year.
 Photos: 1, 2. submitted on April 14, 2018.